Greetings from Mercury

-Greetings From Mercury was a Belgian jazz fusion group led by saxophonist Jeroen Van Herzeele.
+Greetings From Mercury was a Belgian jazz fusion group led by saxophonist Jeroen Van Herzeele, formed in 1998.
 The group included the members of the Jeroen Van Herzeele Trio, plus bassist Otti Van Der Werf, rapper Steve Segers and sound engineer/producer/sitarist Michel Andina, who recorded all their albums and played on the last two.
 They released their first album, Greetings From Mercury, under Van Herzeele's name.